Project Runway Philippines season 4: Episode 10 - Men's Wear!!!

 The remaining 6 designers were brought into the NBA store.
 What they did not know is they will be doing a try out on basketball, as they will be also designing for male clothing.
 The score they get means the order of picking their basketball team jerseys.
 Joy came first, followed by Shieltz, Jared, Celine and Maw, and ultimately Romel who was left with the last jersey.
 While their design is on progress, their models appeared, where in Shieltz used his model's jacket to get its size, but Romel who thinks that Shieltz is cheating.
 Jojie subsequently arrived, and while mentoring them, he gave the designers chance to change their chosen fabrics.
 Romel and Jared elected to use their chance to get new fabrics while the others stay behind and continue their designs.
 At the runway there were some mixed critics to the designers.
 Rajo praised Shieltz for his design and its also his first time to shine as a designer.
-Celine also got praised for her design but lacking the color patterns on her chosen jersey that could affect her score; Joy for his design had mixed thoughts - where Apples and tweetie referred his design as 'Micheal Jackson'.
+Celine also got praised for her design but lacking the color patterns on her chosen jersey that could affect her score; Joy for his design had mixed thoughts - where Apples and tweetie referred his design as 'Michael Jackson'.
 Jared was asked about his over designed jacket and criticized for his lack of design purpose.
 Maw also got bad feedbacks on her design as they referred her design as 'Clownish'.
 Apples was very regretful on Romel for having his second chance, as Romel added some bad taste on his design.
 In the end, Shieltz won his first challenge beating Celine and Joy.
 Jared, Maw and Romel landed on the bottom 3.
 Maw was the first eliminated, followed by Romel where a tearful Jared leaves the stage.
 In the post ending credits, it was shown that Maw and Romel were dancing joyously as they were going home.